 With each extra tree, it is not as simple as just multiplying the above figures.
 They become a lot cheaper in bulk.
 This is something you are best getting a quote on and is a little hard to calculate due to the above factors.
 You can try the tree removal calculator above which will give you a fairly accurate quote.

 The above prices do not include the stump.
 Palms are quoted soft through, so it is not going to cost you much to get the stump removed.
 About $50 each should cover it.
 (This is for a stump 30-40cm) for larger stumps, please see our stump removal cost guide.

 For more details on pricing for removing stumps check out our stump removal cost guide here.

 Roughly half the cost of palm tree removal cost is tied up in dumping fees.
 Waste disposal sites charge a fortune for rubbish to be dumped and it’s no different for green waste.
-With regular trees your arborist can put them through their mulching machine and generate mulch that they can usually dump for free.
+With regular trees, your arborist can put them through their mulching machine and generate mulch that they can usually dump for free.
 Palm trees are different.
 They have a sap that is extremely acidic.
-So even if they were put through the mulching machine, the by product would be useless to place on anyone’s garden as it would kill your plants.
+So even if they were put through the mulching machine, the by-product would be useless to place in anyone’s garden as it would kill your plants.

 If you can avoid dumping fees by disposing of the palm trees yourself, you will save hundreds.
 Below we have outlined how to go about that.

 We actually put together a more comprehensive guide on how to save on palm tree removal which not only mentions palm trees but other general ways.